Putin launches investment drive, hails energy deals

 ST PETERSBURG, Russia President Vladimir Putin announced a major infrastructure investment drive on Friday to revive the Russian economy, which has slowed since his return to the Kremlin last year.

-In a keynote speech to investors at the St Petersburg International Economic Forum, Putin said the government would plough 450 billion roubles (8.8 billion pounds) into major infrastructure projects - including rail and road links spanning the world's largest country.
+In a keynote speech to investors at the St Petersburg International Economic Forum, Putin said the government would plough 450 billion roubles ($13.6 billion) into major infrastructure projects - including rail and road links spanning the world's largest country.

 The era of high revenues from energy exports is over and Russia has no "magic wand" to replace them, he said.